Hyperparticle/one-pixel-attack-keras/README.md

 It appears that the capsule network CapsNet, while more resilient to the one pixel attack than all other CNNs, is still vulnerable.

-## Training and Testing

-TODO: need to implement a CLI!

 ## Milestones

 - [x] Cifar10 dataset
 - [x] Tutorial notebook
 - [x] Lecun Network, Network in Network, Residual Network, DenseNet models
 - [x] CapsNet (capsule network) model
-- [ ] Configurable command-line interface
+- [x] Configurable command-line interface
 - [ ] Efficient differential evolution implementation
 - [ ] MNIST dataset
 - [ ] ImageNet dataset